ETS-Next-Gen/writing_observer/docs/concepts/architecture.md

 4. Whenever an event is processed, consumers are notified via a pubsub.
 5. Consumers can aggregate these notifications, inspect the external state, and make a dashboard.

+## Application platform structure

+Learning Observer acts as the shared platform that hosts and coordinates modules.
+The core `learning_observer` package owns the boot process: it loads configuration, establishes connections to databases and pub/sub systems, and exposes the APIs modules use to register reducers, dashboards, and other artifacts.
+Individual modules focus on defining those artifacts, relying on the platform to handle data ingestion and communication so new functionality can be added without duplicating the runtime infrastructure.

 ### Technology choices